Reading remains a part of your life even when you finish law school. However, reading includes more than books on learning and development.

 4. And the Dead Shall Rise by Steve Oney

 Based on the famous 1913 trial of Frank Leo, a Jewish factory manager accused of raping and murdering a 13-year-old girl.
 His death sentence conviction in Atlanta, Georgia, came after the testimony of just one person in a trial that was surrounded by a media frenzy and anti-Semitic tensions.

 The Governor of Georgia commuted Frank’s death sentence to life in prison because of the problems with the trial, but a lynch mob abducted Frank and killed him.
 The events surrounding this trial sparked the revival of the Klu Klux Klan and the birth of the Jewish Civil Rights organization known as the Anti-Defamation League.
 And The Dead Shall Rise does more than look into this famous case; it shows the dangers of mob rule in cases where justice fails.

 5. The Curmudgeon’s Guide to Practicing Law by Mark Hermann

-Legal life as seen through the eyes of a curmudgeonly (bad-tempered) lawyer and his secretary provides a humorous fictional work that offers practical advice on dealing with the ups and downs.
+Legal life, as seen through the eyes of a curmudgeonly (bad-tempered) lawyer and his secretary, provides a humorous fictional work that offers practical advice on dealing with the ups and downs.
 The book’s valuable anecdotal and tongue-in-cheek insights include everything from legal strategies to how a lawyer should dress for success.
-Whether a fledgling or seasoned lawyer, this book can help you become better.
+Whether you are a fledgling or a seasoned lawyer, this book can help you improve.
 Read this book for a laugh and advice on a stressful day.